ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

        rtt min/avg/max/mdev = 99.415/99.462/99.502/0.035 ms
        ```
        {: pre}

-    1. You could also get ssh access to the <management-server-2>.
-Copy the private key that corresponds to the public key used to deploy the landing zone to the strongswan vsi and run the following command in the strongswan terminal:
+    1. You can also SSH to `<management-server-2>`.
+Copy the private key that corresponds to the public key used to deploy the landing zone to the strongSwan VSI and run the following command on the strongSwan command line:

-    ```
+    ```sh
     ssh -i <private-key> root@10.20.10.4
     ```
     {: pre}